Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/troubleshooting/faq/index.md

 <br>

-A: Bootware 1.0 runs on the Secure Compute Module based products - the Secure Edge Node, SCM Development kits, SCM modules.
+A: Bootware® 1.0 runs on the Secure Compute Module based products - the Secure Edge Node, SCM Development kits, SCM modules.

 -----